Near Teec Nos Pos in Apache County, Arizona — The American Mountains (Southwest)

 Erected 2010 by National Society of Professional Surveyors.

 Other nearby markers.
-At least 5 other markers Utah (a few steps from this marker in Utah); New Mexico (a few steps from this marker in New Mexico); Four Corners – A Common Bond (a few steps from this marker in New Mexico); Colorado (a few steps from this marker in Colorado); Beclabito Dome (approx. 11.7 miles away in New Mexico).
+At least 5 other markers are within 12 miles of this marker, measured as the crow flies.
+Utah (a few steps from this marker in Utah); New Mexico (a few steps from this marker in New Mexico); Four Corners – A Common Bond (a few steps from this marker in New Mexico); Colorado (a few steps from this marker in Colorado); Beclabito Dome (approx. 11.7 miles away in New Mexico).

 Regarding Arizona.
 This park is currently open 7 days a week 7:00am - 7:00pm (DST)